 Qualifying For Feral Cat Spay/Neuter

 - For our purposes, “feral” means a cat who lives in the wild and cannot be handled by people and must be trapped.
 The cat must come to the clinic in the trap.
-If the cat doesn’t have to be trapped, but can instead be picked up and placed in a carrier, it is not considered feral and is therefore ineligible for affordable ($40.00) surgery.
+If the cat doesn’t have to be trapped, but can instead be picked up and placed in a carrier, it is not considered feral and is therefore ineligible for reduced-fee ($40.00) surgery.
 Please see our spay and neuter section for information on affordable surgery.

 - Cats that are young enough to be tamed, can become adoptable.
 Therefore, if a cat under 4 months of age is found, then the spay or neuter surgery can be performed, but it must be at our regular rates.
 Please see our spay and neuter section for information on surgery for adoptable cats.

 - A sick cat cannot be spayed/neutered because of risks with the anesthesia.
 For a successful surgery, the cat must be visibly healthy the day of the operation.